mpi4py/mpi4py-fft/docs/paper/paper.md

 # Summary

 The fast Fourier transform (FFT) is an algorithm that efficiently computes the discrete Fourier transform.
-The FFT is one of the most important algorithms utilized throughout science and society and it has been named *the most important numerical algorith of our time* by Prof Gilbert Strang [@strang94].
+The FFT is an ubiquitous algorithm utilized throughout science and engineering.
+Since the dawn of our digital society, the FFT permeated to the heart of everyday life applications involving audio, image, and video processing.
+The FFT has been named *the most important numerical algorithm of our time* by Prof Gilbert Strang [@strang94].

 ``mpi4py-fft`` (https://bitbucket.org/mpi4py/mpi4py-fft) is an open-source
 Python package for computing (in parallel) FFTs of possibly very large and